How to Secure Pallet Racking

 Do Pallet Racks Have to Be Anchored?

-• Lost and damaged product
+• Lost or damaged products.

 OSHA Pallet Rack Anchor Requirements